Harald-U/istio101/workshop/README.md

 1. After the email verification, confirm by logging in to https://cloud.ibm.com.

-1. Go to [Grant Cluster](https://.mybluemix.net/) web page and enter your IBM ID (the email you used to sign up) and the lab key from the instructor
+1. Go to [Grant Cluster](https://.mybluemix.net/) web page and enter your IBM ID (the email you used to sign up) and the lab key (should be written on the whiteboard) from the instructor

     ![](README_images/get-clusters-no-region.png)